KamilSJaron/smudgeplot/README.md

 Every haplotype structure has a unique smudge on the graph and the heat of the smudge indicates how frequently the haplotype structure is represented in the genome compared to the other structures.
 The image above is an ideal case, where the sequencing coverage is sufficient to beautifully separate all the smudges, providing very strong and clear evidence of triploidy.

-This tool is planned to be a part of [GenomeScope](https://github.com/schatzlab/genomescope) in the near future.
+This tool is planned to be a part of [GenomeScope](https://github.com/tbenavi1/genomescope2.0) in the near future.

 ## Installation

-You need a program for counting kmers installed, such as [KMC](https://github.com/refresh-bio/KMC) and you should definitely run as well [GenomeScope](https://github.com/tbenavi1/genomescope2.0) (a classical kmer spectra analysis).
-It's not rare that both GenomeScope and smudgeplot are needed to make a sense out of the sequencing data.
+You will need a program for counting kmers such as [KMC](https://github.com/refresh-bio/KMC) installed, and you should definitely also run [GenomeScope](https://github.com/tbenavi1/genomescope2.0) (a classical kmer spectra analysis).
+It's not rare that both GenomeScope and Smudgeplot are needed to make sense out of the sequencing data.
+We recommend using [tbenavi1/KMC](https://github.com/tbenavi1/KMC).
+This version of KMC has an additional `smudge_pairs` program which finds heterozygous kmer pairs more quickly and using less memory than the python version of hetkmers.

-To run smudgpelot, you will need `python3` with couple of pretty standard packages and `R`.
+To run Smudgeplot, you will need `python3` with a couple of standard packages and `R`.

 1. Download this repository